manipalsingh013/LifeTree/LifeTree/Assets/Plugins/MicControl2/ReadMe.txt

-//There is an example scene delivered with this asset showing  object scaling and movement based on voice strength.
+//There is an example scene delivered with this asset showing  object scaling and physics movement based on voice strength.
-//there is also a tutorial video.
+//there is also a tutorial video (check the website).

 //For WebPlayer build !!! you need to add this code http://docs.unity3d.com/412/Documentation/ScriptReference/Application.RequestUserAuthorization.html?from=UserAuthorization
 //This is not included with this asset or the source code because it troubles the normal standalone builds.